Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Fake Clues: 4/5
 **Very Good - Exceeds expectations**

-The fake clues effectively point to other types of shows.
-Miami police procedural is a good misdirect for The Sopranos (crime drama).
-British royal family is a good misdirect to none of these but is still generally well done.
+Both fake clues point towards shows set in cities, which would lead the player away from the desert setting of Breaking Bad and towards shows like The Wire or Game of Thrones (if the city is considered a sprawling metropolis).

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices